celestiaorg/docs/docs/developers/rollmint.md

 ##### Light Nodes

 Light nodes are the main producer of transactions in the Rollmint network.
-They participate in gossiping of both transactions and fraud proofs.
+They participate in gossiping of and fraud proofs.
 Light nodes may only request or store a subset of the state, just to ensure that they can execute rollback.